 Rock Climbing to New Heights

-Kids under 14 or so need a belayer—someone to control the ropes.
-You can take a one-time lesson at the facility and then belay for them, or a staff member can do the belaying (usually the more expensive option).
+Kids often need a belayer—someone to control the ropes.
+You can take a one-time lesson at some facilities and belay for them, or a staff member can do the belaying.
 Call at least 24 hours in advance to check belayer availability.

 Some places have special family packages or times.
 Visit the facility’s website or call for details.